blissd/go-cbz/README.md

 # Comic Book Zip Archive Tool

-`cbz` is a command-line tool for viewing and manipulating comic book zip archive files.
+`cbz` is a command-line tool for viewing and manipulating `ComicInfo.xml` files in comic book zip archive files.
+The schema for `ComicInfo.xml` files is defined by the [Anansi Project](https://github.com/anansi-project/comicinfo).

 ## Why?